mildred/nomadstack/README.md

 Current status
 --------------

+- nomad job contains hardcoded path to nomad and consul binaries
 - bootstrap is on the way but not complete
 - bootstrap is using a shell script and should be improved